 Removing this taboo is a very progressive step in the right direction from a step that seemed very difficult to reach.
 Hopefully this momentum will continue and maybe in the near future we will see a strive to making festival goers and nightclub attendees safer so everyone can #LIVETODANCEANOTHERDAY

 The HSE has launched a drug harm-reduction campaign for attendees at Irish music festivals.
-Body and Soul were the first festival to incorporate this new HSE approach and promote drug risk-reduction messages before and during the event.
-Drugs.ie will had a team on-site at the festival to talk about drug trends and harm-reduction practices with attendees, and festival medics have been trained on emerging drug trends and substances in advance of the event.
+Body and Soul & Higher Vision Festival were the first festivals to incorporate this new HSE approach and promote drug risk-reduction messages before and during the event.
+Drugs.ie had a team on-site at both festivals to talk about drug trends and harm-reduction practices with attendees, and festival medics have been trained on emerging drug trends and substances in advance of the event.

 Music festival attendees report particularly high levels of illicit drug use internationally – so we are aware that, in some incidences, festivals can be an environment where drugs are taken.
 With hundreds of thousands attending festivals across Ireland this summer, the HSE wants people to stay safe this festival season.
 The message is clear; it is always safer not to use drugs at all.
 However, we need to be realistic and acknowledge that festivals are risk-taking settings where people may try drugs for the first time or try new types of drugs.
 This harm-reduction campaign is to keep people as safe as possible.